 NFER grammar and spelling tests are carried out twice a year.
+A consistent approach to handwriting and spelling will, in time, improve outcomes for all learners.

-Teachers assess 6 pieces of writing against age-related objectives and regular moderation is carried out.
+Teachers assess 6 pieces of writing against age-related objectives and regular moderation is carried out between staff in dedicated staff meeting time.